Neobank: 1 BOOT2ROOT CTF VULNHUB WRITEUP

 **Exploitation**

 Before developing our brute-force script, it is necessary to generate an appropriate wordlist for potential PINs.
 Since we already possess a wordlist of email addresses, it is reasonable to assume that the PIN consists of up to six digits.
-To this end, we will extract numeric passwords of six digits or less from the rockyou.txt
+To this end, we will extract numeric passwords of six digits or less from the `rockyou.txt` dataset, then sort and filter them accordingly to create a focused PIN wordlist.

 To begin, I extracted all numeric values.

-cat /usr/share/wordlists/rockyou.txt | egrep "^[0-9]*[0-9]$" > pins.txt
+`cat /usr/share/wordlists/rockyou.txt | egrep "^[0-9]*[0-9]$" > pins.txt`&#x20;

 Next, I filtered the numeric values to include only those with six digits or fewer.

-cat pins.txt | grep -x '.\{6\}' | sponge pins.txt
+`cat pins.txt | grep -x '.\{6\}' | sponge pins.txt`

 With the comprehensive PIN list generated, encompassing all values from 000000 to 999999, we proceeded to develop a custom brute-force script to systematically test these credentials against the target authentication mechanism.